SNV in Agri-Food

 Within this overarching goal, we identify three specific impact goals:

 Food security and healthy diets – The health of our agri-food systems profoundly affects the health of our bodies, as well as the health of our environment, our economies, and our cultures.
-We want to create a conducive food environment, stimulate responsible consumption, and ensure food sovereignty and food price resilience.
+We improve food security and diets by improving the availability, affordability, accessibility, acceptability, and attractiveness of nutritious food.
+We enhance the nutrition resilience of vulnerable rural and urban populations, and reduce food waste by consumers.

-Sustainable production in a healthy ecosystem – Agri-food systems are both affected by and drivers of climate change, resource scarcity, pollution and waste, environmental degradation and loss of biodiversity.
-We want to increase responsible and conflict-aware agri-food production, orientating markets and investments towards sustainable practices.
-We support climate resilience by focusing on climate adaptation, mitigation and sustainable use of natural resources.
+Sustainable agri-food production – Agri-food systems are both affected by and drivers of climate change, resource scarcity, pollution and waste, environmental degradation and loss of biodiversity.
+We increase the climate-resilient production of nutritious food by farmers, pastoralists, and agri-businesses.
+We reduce food losses in production, and we contribute to the restoration and sustainable use of natural and productive resources.

 The need to transform the agri-food system is now central to the strategies and plans of key global agriculture organisations, governments and financiers.
 Based on our long-term presence and deep knowledge of local agri-food systems, we are equipped to address the issues that challenge each system – wherever they are in the world.